mdalisouayah/Reddit/README.md

 ## Introduction

-The objective of this project is to train our model to classify a subreddit post into one of two categories.
+The objective of this project is to use Natural Language Processing (NLP) to train our model in the classification of subreddit posts into one of two categories.
 The subreddits chosen are [World news] ['www.reddit.com/worldnews'] and [Funny] ['www.reddit.com/funny].

 Given the discrete nature of the target classes, a classification model is needed.
 The different models used are evaluated based on the (default) accuracy score.